OpenFreeEnergy/openfe/docs/guide/execution/task_based_execution.rst

 In addition to the input data, the ``Warehouse`` directory contains every ``ProtocolUnitResult`` created during execution.

 Because task-based execution is currently under development, there is not yet a direct command to output the results.
-To enable complete workflows in the meantime, we provide the ``output-as-legacy-json`` CLI command that takes in a Warehouse directory and outputs the results in a format identical to the format used by ``openfe quickrun``.
+To enable complete workflows in the meantime, we provide the ``to-legacy-json`` CLI command that takes in a Warehouse directory and outputs the results in a format identical to the format used by ``openfe quickrun``.

 This enables use of ``openfe gather`` (and ``openfe gather-septop``, ``openfe gather-abfe``).

 .. code:: bash

-    > openfe output-as-legacy-json warehouse
+    > openfe to-legacy-json warehouse_tyk2/ -o tyk2_result_jsons

 The ``results`` directory may now be used as input to ``openfe gather``.